Artic, Washington

 Artic is an unincorporated community in Grays Harbor County, in the U.S. state of Washington.

 History

 A post office called Artic (Note: The name of the community is often spelled as Arctic, depending on the source.) was established in 1887, and remained in operation until July 31, 1907.
-The community was named for Mrs. Arta Saunders.
+The community was named for Arta Saunders.
 A recording error by postal officials accounts for the error in spelling, which was never corrected.

+Clark's Restaurant, a diner serving American cuisine, opened in 1960 at a former Artic gas station.
+Its hamburger was named one of the best in the United States by author George Motz.